webdawwwwwg/education-assignments/education-engineer/terraform-getting-started.md

 Terraform's configuration language is built on top of HashiCorp Configuration Language (HCL).
 It's primary purpose is to enable you to declare resources for your project, represented as *infrastructure objects*.
 All other parts of the Terraform language exist to support and streamline the creation of these objects.

-Paste the following lines into the file.
+## Writing Terraform code

+Start by opening up `main.tf` in your preferred text editor.
+Add the following code to the beginning of the file.

 ```hcl
 terraform {